cheseuca/C-Sharp-Basics/README.md

 # C-Sharp-Basics
-A compilation of code discussed in the workshop
+A compilation of C# code discussed in the workshop